-Set the workflow statuses that your issues will go through on each team.
+Set workflow statuses that your issues will move through on each team.

-On boards, statuses show up as column headers and are ordered from first to last.
-List views order statuses differently depending on what status we think you'll want to see first.
+On boards grouped by status, statuses appear as column headers and are appear in workflow order.
+List views order statuses from closest to completion to completed.
 For example, In Progress issues show up before Todo issues on Cycle list views.

 G then S to go to Team settings > Workflow to add, edit, remove, and set a default status, enable and configure auto-close and auto-archive.